 Furthermore, if you are moving to a more expensive property, a home mover mortgage may enable additional borrowing.
 This is often integrated into the same mortgage, simplifying the process and potentially offering a better interest rate than a completely new mortgage deal.
 This can result in significant savings and less hassle during a period that can often be financially and emotionally taxing.

-The process involves standard affordability and credit checks to make sure that the new mortgage deal remains suitable for your financial situation.
+The process involves standard affordability and credit checks to ensure that the new mortgage deal remains suitable for your financial situation.
 Although mortgage fees are typically associated with arranging a new mortgage, the ability to transfer an existing deal can mitigate some of these costs, making it a financially sound option for many homeowners.

 How to Transfer Your Existing Mortgage?